timfong888/cartesia-firebase-function/docs/tasks-1-main.md

 If you need a certain environment, such as tools installed to do the work, check (e.g. npm list).
 If not listed, include an environment set-up section to sudo npm install your package.

+## GitHub Repo and Issue
+1. As each major phase is done, update in the GitHub Issue Comments
+2. Code should be committed and pushed to the Repo so the User can review the code while you are in process
+3. Indicate the commits for each Update in GitHub Issue Comments to make it easier to track

 ## Tasks

 ### Setup